Hetari/pyutube/README.md

 ## Installation

-Make suer that you have [Python](https://www.python.org) installed.
+Make sure that you have [Python](https://www.python.org) installed.
 To check if you have it installed, type `python --version` in your terminal.
-You should see something like `Python 3.x.x`.
+You should see something like `Python 3. x `

 ### Method 1: Using Pip